slyyy81/assignment/README.md

 If successful, the server will appear under Machines in the Tailscale Admin Console with an SSH tag.

-Please note that when the first connection via SSH is made, a prompt will ask the user to log in to Tailscale and approve the connection.
+Please note that when the first connection via Tailnet SSH is made, a prompt will ask the user to log in to their Tailscale account and approve the connection.

 # 2. Deploy a Tailscale subnet router in a Docker environment via Portainer using Terraform